-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) The student counts all the blocks but makes a mistake.
-The student goes back and recounts the entire set.
-The student counts on from the given set.
-The student is able to justify why they used the counting on strategy.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) The student counts all the The student goes back The student counts on The student is able to blocks but makes a and recounts the entire from the given set. justify why they used the mistake. set. counting on strategy.